section-engineering-education/engineering-education/content/articles/testing-for-broken-authentication-in-web-apps/index.md

 ### Impact of broken authentication
 - Compromising an account allows the attacker access to unauthorized information.
-- It could lead to full application take over.
+- It could lead to full application takeover.
 - Loss of sensitive and confidential business information.

 ### Prevention of broken authentication
-- [Don't expose sessions IDs in URLs](https://julienprog.wordpress.com/2017/08/17/session-id-in-the-url-is-it-a-vulnerability/) - [Session fixation attacks](https://www.netsparker.com/blog/web-security/session-fixation-attacks/) is a vulnerability that allows an attacker to hijack a user session.
+- [Don't expose sessions IDs in URLs](https://julienprog.wordpress.com/2017/08/17/session-id-in-the-url-is-it-a-vulnerability/) - [Session fixation attack](https://www.netsparker.com/blog/web-security/session-fixation-attacks/) is a vulnerability that allows an attacker to hijack a user session.
 - [Don't give room for user enumeration](https://www.virtuesecurity.com/kb/username-enumeration/) - It's critical to utilize identical, generic error messages and to double-check that they're the same.
 With every login request, you should return the same HTTP status code.
 - [Implement a strong password policy](https://en.wikibooks.org/wiki/Web_Application_Security_Guide/Password_security) - Allowing the use of weak and well-known passwords is not a good idea.
 After a given number of login attempts, require users to pass a CAPTCHA test.
 - [brute-force protection](https://predatech.co.uk/protecting-your-web-app-brute-force-login-attacks/) - prevent brute-force login attempts.
-- [Multi-factor authentication](https://auth0.com/docs/secure/multi-factor-authentication/step-up-authentication/configure-step-up-authentication-for-web-apps) - provide an extra layer of security for users.
+- [Multi-factor authentication](https://auth0.com/docs/secure/multi-factor-authentication/step-up-authentication/configure-step-up-authentication-for-web-apps) - provides an extra layer of security for users.

 ### Conclusion
 Broken authentication is a vulnerability that must be prevented by all means.
 Ensuring you have a proper and secured authentication mechanism is very important.

 To summarize:
-- The reader learned how to set up OWASP Juice shop.
+- The reader learned how to set up an OWASP Juice shop.
 - The reader learned how to test for broken authentication in web applications.
 - The reader learned the impact and prevention of broken authentication applications.